 Scatter plots are powerful data visualization tools that can convey a lot of information.
 This tutorial will explain what they are and when to use them.

 What is a Scatter Plot?

-A scatter plot is a two-dimensional data visualization that uses dots to represent the values obtained for two different variables - one plotted along the x-axis and the other plotted along the y-axis.
+A scatter plot, also known as a scatter graph or a scatter chart, is a two-dimensional data visualization that uses dots to represent the values obtained for two different variables - one plotted along the x-axis and the other plotted along the y-axis.
 For example this scatter plot shows the height and weight of a fictitious set of children.

 Each dot represents one child with his or her height measured along the x-axis and weight measured along the y-axis.